punsarah/Enterprise-WAN-Project/README.md

 * Inter-Site Connectivity: Successful ping verification between end devices in Colombo, Kandy, and Galle.
 * Scalability: The OSPF design allows for easy addition of new branch sites without major reconfiguration.

-## 🚀 How to Run
-1. Ensure you have **Cisco Packet Tracer** installed.
-2. Download the `Enterprise_WAN_Backbone.pkt` file from this repository.
-3. Open the file and observe the OSPF neighbor adjacencies form.
-4. Use the simulation mode to test packet flow between PC0 and PC1.